DmitriiKumancev/2-queue-service/README.md

-Certainly!
-Here's a README.md file for your project:

 # Arithmetic Progression Queue Service

 The Arithmetic Progression Queue Service is a tool for managing and calculating arithmetic progressions in a queue.
 Tasks are added to the queue and processed in the order they are received.
 The service allows for parallel execution of tasks, enhancing performance and efficiency.